jpuritz/dDocent/README.md

 	sh install_dDocent.FB_requirements <your path directory>

-On UBUNTU the default shell is dash wich does not support substitution used in install_dDocent.FB_requirements.
+On UBUNTU the default shell is dash which does not support substitution used in install_dDocent.FB_requirements.
 Here you have to
 type:

 	bash install_dDocent.FB_requirements <your path directory>